MiMoText/MiMoTextBase_Tutorial/pages/tutorial/visualizations.md

 ### **Overview**

-The DockerWikibaseQueryService offers various options for visualising the result of queries.
+The Wikidata Query Service offers various options for visualising the result of queries.
 There are two options to do so: Either via the eye-Icon that will appear when you run a query.
 Or one uses the default view keyword within a query as follows: `#defaultView:[chosen view]`.